elewites/AppClient/README.md

 Once cloned run `npm install`

+Checkout into the `develop` branch.
+This is important if you will run the server locally as it updates the endpoints to the local server.
+You have two options, either stay in `main` branch and run the frontend locally and the use the deployed server or run both locally (checkout the AppServer repo below for instructions on urnning server locally).

 Then run `npm start` to start the application

 In order for application to work properly on your local machine the RESTful API must be running.